 NA was founded in 1953, and our membership growth was minimal during our initial twenty years as an organization.
 Since the publication of our Basic Text in 1983, the number of members and meetings has increased dramatically.
 Today, NA members hold nearly 76,000 meetings weekly in 143 countries.
-We offer recovery from the effects of addiction through working a twelve-step program, including regular attendance at group meetings.
+We offer a life saving message of hope in our meetings and encourage all addicts to work the twelve steps with a NA sponsor.

 The group atmosphere provides help from peers and offers an ongoing support network for addicts who wish to pursue and maintain a drug-free lifestyle.
 Our name, Narcotics Anonymous, is not meant to imply a focus on any particular drug; NA’s approach makes no distinction between drugs, including alcohol.